callumduffy/ChatProtocol/README.md

 # Java Chat Server
 Server made for Internet Applications module in 4th Year of Trinity College Dublin Computer Science
+Still just have to add the shell script files in order to compile and run with the spec, at the moment running from an IDE
+Current score on the test server is 102% somehow.

+## Compilation and Running
+I have added a compile.sh file, just as it is in the spec, it does nothing but it will do you no harm to run...I promise.
+Then run the run.sh, in the format "bash run.sh <port number>"
+This executes the runnable .jar file, as I was having a strange error with the jre not recognising my main using regular javac and java commands.

 ## Specifications
 Written in java and made to handle multiple clients concurrently, handling each request and sending the appropriate responses